zhongwm/cable/wiki/constructing.md

 (Chunk[String], Chunk[String])), (Int, (Chunk[String], Chunk[String])))], ((Int, (Chunk[String],
 Chunk[String])), Unit))`

+With `Parental` construct, we place a nested ssh tasks composing, parent level acts as the jumper host for the child tasks, also parent level tasks get gets executed before the latter.

+To get multiple tasks on different hosts executed one after another, chain them using `+:`.

 This paradigm brings possibility for later handling of the task's result.

 ## Dynamic, by parser